 By this point, I had brought Blakeslee in on the job.
 I relayed to him my theories, and he seemed to concur that the scene took place somewhere on the Upper East Side and that the train in the background was most likely the El.
 So he began his own search to try to find a photo of that rather distinct-looking home across the street from the mansion Kelly visits.
 However, Blakeslee decided to widened the net, starting his search as low as 34th Street, near the JP Morgan Library.

 I thought I should continue my search as well, but instead of focusing on the mansion, I would focus on the taller buildings seen in the background.
 I figured they might be easier to spot in a vintage photo, and I also thought there’d be a better chance they’d still be around today.
 However, after a few days of searching, I still had no luck, and Blakeslee’s search for the mansion was fruitless as well.

-The resolution wasn’t amazing, but it did provide an all-inclusive survey of the area, and apparently in one of the pictures, Blakeslee was able to spot a long shadow that he thought could belong to one of the taller buildings seen in the film.
+The resolution wasn’t amazing, but it did provide an all-inclusive survey of the area, and apparently in one of the pictures, Blakeslee was able to spot a long shadow of what he thought could belong to one of the taller buildings seen in the film.
 He followed up by checking out Google Street View and discovered that the building at 156 E 79th St (near Lexington) matched the one that appears in background of the wide shot in this scene.

 However, we were still anxious to find a vintage photo featuring either the mansion Kelly visits or the one across the street (mostly for curiosity’s sake), so I went back to the NYPL archives.
 Now that I knew the exact location of the scene, I could be a little more meticulous in my online search, and was able to find a photo of the intersection that clearly showed both residences.
 (I think I missed it in my earlier searches because it was taken from the opposite direction, looking west towards Fifth Avenue and Central Park.)